-Table Base I nformation Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions that are attributable to DDP and uses SAP functionality that transfers such costs at zero margin to DDP.
-These costs are reported in the 'Shared costs paid to related parties' column.
-Shared costs are allocated to the pipeline in the following ways: • Directly to the asset through a PM Order which is the lowest level cost collector.
-PM Order's settle or cascade up to a specific project (WBS) in SAP. • Based on allocation methodologies such as historic time-writing data. • Causal drivers e.g. number of laptops users for IT Telecommunication costs.
+Table Base Base Information Population Approach Source Mathadalami Accommission Name Reference Item Actual / Estimate Source Methodology Assumptions Directly to the asset through a PM Order which is the lowest level cost collector.
+PM Order's settle or cascade up to a specific project (WBS) in SAP.
+Based on allocation methodologies such as historic time-writing data.
+Causal drivers e.g. number of laptops users for IT Telecommunication costs.
 The costs allocated to each shared cost category (e.g. 'Employee costs', 'information technology and communication costs' etc.) is an aggregate of one or more projects with varying cost allocation percentages from the different shared functions.
 The percentage allocated to a pipeline is calculated as: Amounts allocated to pipeline divided by the gross amount across the Jemena Group.
 The shared costs allocated to the pipeline is sourced from SAP using a combination of projects and cost elements.